camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/13-admin/50-system-settings.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-admin/admin-flow-node-count.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
-    <p>The Flow Node Count feature in Admin displays an approximate number of flow this that have been executed by the engine within a specified time range.</p>
+    <p>The Flow Node Count feature in Admin displays an approximate number of flow nodes that have been executed by the engine within a specified time range.</p>
   </div>
 </div>